-Historically, aviation operators in Aotearoa New Zealand were required to have a Quality Management System (QMS) which focused on internal quality assurance procedures.
+Historically, aviation operators in New Zealand were required to have a Quality Management System (QMS) which focused on internal quality assurance procedures.
 A QMS does not however, ensure that aviation operators are identifying and eliminating all safety risks.
 To meet new ICAO requirements, the Rules require all commercial operators to be equipped with a SMS.
 This is a significant change in approach to the way we regulate safety and how operators are expected to manage safety risks.

 An SMS expands upon QMS requirements by applying a risk-based approach to the structure, responsibilities, processes, and procedures of an organisation.
 A proactive risk and safety management programme assists operators to identify and manage potential hazards and risks before they can impact safety.
 The training, awareness and systems developed in an SMS provide the tools to both prepare for and recover from negative safety outcomes, and to develop strategies to defend an organisation against their occurrence in the first place.
-All the large commercial aviation operators have certified SMS systems in place.
-COVID lockdowns and travel restrictions have impacted the roll-out of SMS to the smaller aviation operators but all will be certified by October this year.
+All commercial aviation operators have certified SMS systems in place.